Historic Westheight Neighborhood Association

 RECYCLING CENTER

-The Yard Waste and Recycling Center at 3201 Park Drive, KCK, is now open on regular hours for disposal of brush, yard waste and tree limbs, and accepts recycling materials, including glass.
+The Yard Waste and Recycling Center at 3201 Park Drive, KCK, is open on regular hours for disposal of brush, yard waste and tree limbs, and accepts recycling materials.
+The center is free to Wyandotte County Residents (who must show proof of residency).
+It accepts clear, brown & colored glass, paper, metal cans, Plastics #1-#7.
+The Yard Waste section of the Center accepts grass clippings, garden trimmings, leaves, branches, and stumps.

 Sidewalk Cost Share Program